- 📖 Geeky Medics OSCE Book

 Cervical ectropion

-Cervical ectropion is a condition in which the columnar epithelial cells which are normally located inside the cervical canal are present on the outside of the vaginal cervix (normally the only cells on the outside of the vaginal cervix are squamous epithelial cells).
 The areas of columnar epithelial cells appear red against the normal pink colour of the cervix and are often located around the external os.
-They are more prone to bleeding, due to the presence of a network of delicate fine blood vessels, and as a result, patients often present with post-coital bleeding.
+They are more prone to bleeding due to the presence of a network of delicate fine blood vessels, and patients often present with post-coital bleeding.

 Cervical cancer

-Cervical cancer is caused by persistent infection with human papillomavirus (HPV).
-Prior to the development of cervical cancer, the cells of the cervix can become dysplastic, a condition that is known as cervical intraepithelial neoplasia (CIN).
 Cervical screening can identify patients infected with HPV and those who have gone on to develop CIN, allowing early treatment to prevent progression to invasive cervical cancer.
 Many women do not have symptoms in the early stages of cervical cancer, but symptoms can include vaginal bleeding (intermenstrual, post-coital), increased vaginal discharge and vaginal discomfort.
-Clinical examination typically reveals white or red patches on the cervix in early disease or the presence of a cervical ulcer or tumour in more advanced disease.
+Clinical examination typically reveals white or red patches on the cervix in early disease or a cervical ulcer or tumour in more advanced disease.

 Cervical screening sample

-1. Insert the endocervical brush through the speculum into the endocervical canal, avoiding touching the sides of the speculum with the brush.
+1. Insert the endocervical brush through the speculum into the endocervical canal, avoiding touching the sides of the speculum with the brush

-3. Remove the endocervical brush, avoiding touching the speculum as you do so.
+3. Remove the endocervical brush, avoiding touching the speculum as you do so

 Transferring the sample into the cytology container